DexterW1/Weatherio/README.md

 ## Acknowledgements

-- **Design and Assets:** The design and assets for this project were inspired by a tutorial from [Guy's Name] on YouTube.
+- **Design and Assets:** The design and assets for this project were inspired by a tutorial from codewithsadee on YouTube.
 The icons, color schemes, and layout were adapted from their tutorial available at [YouTube Tutorial Link](https://www.youtube.com/watch?v=QMwyNnjAils&t=155s).

   **Note:** While the design elements and assets were inspired by the tutorial, all the code and implementation in this project are original and developed independently.
 I did not refer to or use the actual code from the tutorial, only taking inspiration from the design, icons, and layout presented in the tutorial.